 New Water for Women research explores gender, climate change

-We're excited to be commencing work on three Water for Women Water (WfW) Research Award projects, which will examine issues within the areas of gender equality and WASH, social accountability, and climate change.
+We're excited to be commencing work on three Water for Women (WfW) research projects, which will examine issues within the areas of gender equality and WASH, social accountability, and climate change.

 Drawing on feminist theory and gender and development literature, cross-cutting themes of women’s voice and leadership, intersectionality and empowerment will be applied in the course of engaging with these CSOs, in order to ensure the development of holistic approaches to gender transformative WASH.

 This research collaboration, which includes partnering with five WfW Fund implementing CSOs (SNV, Plan, WaterAid, iDE and Thrive) and working across four countries – Indonesia, Timor-Leste, Cambodia and Nepal – will use a collaborative, co-design partnership process to contribute significantly to global evidence and practical guidance for CSOs and partners, within and beyond the Water for Women Fund.

 The second of these projects explores the contributions of social accountability to inclusive WASH, with a particular focus on improving levels of water service.

 Social accountability approaches have been proven to be effective in strengthening cross-sector governance and service delivery, but there is a gap in understanding whether these approaches lead to successful gender and social inclusion outcomes.
 This, in turn, raises questions surrounding the effectiveness of gender transformative social accountability for sustainable WASH.